awoods/fcrepo-camel-workshop/README.md

 # fcrepo-camel-workshop
-Files for Fedora Workshop at HC3 2015
+Files for Fedora External Integration Workshops

 You can deploy these files by copying them into your karaf's deploy directory.